- Can you share only certain tabs in Google Sheets?

 If you work with large datasets, then it’s likely that your Google Sheets contains several tabs.
 Although the “Share” button in Google Sheets speeds up the process notably, this is only useful in case you want other users to access all tabs in your Google Sheets.

 This article has shown you how Google Sheets lets you share only a tab or sheet.
-You’ve seen four different ways to share only one sheet or a specific tab in Google Sheets depending on what level of access you want to allow for other users.
-By linking another user to the sheet, you’re not hiding sheets from other users; by hiding, you’re not protecting from the rest and this will require taking a further step.
-Finally, the most secure way to share only one tab is to create a new file with the Google Sheet or export a single tab as a new spreadsheet.
+You’ve seen four different ways to share only one sheet or a specific tab in Google Sheets, depending on what level of access you want to allow for other users.
+By linking another user to the sheet, you’re not hiding sheets from other users; by hiding, you’re not protecting from the rest, and this will require taking a further step.
+Finally, the most secure way to share only one tab is to create a new file with Google Sheets or export a single tab as a new spreadsheet.

-Alternatively, a collaborative tool like Layer offers the necessary flexibility to share and collaborate on your spreadsheet while maintaining full control.
+Alternatively, Sheetgo offers the necessary flexibility to share and collaborate on your spreadsheet while maintaining full control.
 If you would like to learn more about sharing and collaboration features in Google Sheets and Excel, check out the articles below: